twisted-nematic57/twisted-nematic57/README.md

 - 🔭 I wonder if aliens exist... 🤔
 - 📖 I am reading [How Computers Work: The Evolution of Technology](https://www.amazon.com/How-Computers-Work-Evolution-Technology/dp/078974984X).
 - 🌱 With the knowledge I acquire from the book mentioned above and a few others, I will attempt building my own CPU emulator.
-- 📝 I'm currently working on [my own licenses](https://github.com/HackerDaGreat57/3dOS-License-Suite "Click here to view this project!") for assets that will be included in my future projects
+- 📝 I'm currently working on [a handy build script for GCC](https://github.com/HackerDaGreat57/trinkets)
 - 💬 I'd love to chat, but unfortunately I barely have time for anything these days...
 - 📫 How to reach me: `HackerDaGreat57@gmail.com` or `HackerDaGreat57#2046` on Discord
 - 😄 Pronouns: He/Him